diana-hep/femtocode/README.md

    * **vectorizable:** the above is sufficient to allow code translations that can pipeline and vectorize similar operations, and
    * **without runtime errors:** all possible errors are caught by static analysis.

 Furthermore, Femtocode’s syntax is as similar as possible to Python.
-Python expressions (not statements) are syntactically valid Femtocode, and Femtocode adds a more convenient lambda syntax (shown above).
+Python expressions (not statements) are syntactically valid Femtocode, and Femtocode adds a more convenient lambda syntax ([see grammar](lang/generate-grammar/femtocode.g)).

 Within this playground, any single-pass algorithm can be written that does not include unbounded loops: less powerful than Turing completeness but more powerful than strict SQL SELECT-WHERE.
 These algorithms can then be translated into sequences of operations on “shredded” data, data structures that have been flattened into featureless arrays.
 Rather than operating on data whose layout in memory resembles the conceptual task (e.g. all attributes of a jet together), the layout is organized for speed of access (e.g. all jet variable x in one array, jet variable y in another).